 I was provided a discounted media rate to enable this review.
 All opinions are my own.

-For my little momcation, I bunked down in a Premium Airstream Suite, offering a sweet location not too far from the Clubhouse, but backing onto trees near the bike path for a shade more privacy.
+On my visit, I bunked down in a Premium Airstream Suite, offering a sweet location not too far from the Clubhouse, but backing onto trees near the bike path for a tad more privacy.
 I wheeled up with my wagon full of drinks, snacks, and personal belongings, not quite sure what to expect.
-You immediately notice how new and pristine everything is, from inside the Airstream to the grounds surrounding it.
-I imagine that in time, once the greenery has time to grow, the campground will feel even more lush and private.
+I immediately noticed how pristine everything was, from inside the Airstream to the grounds surrounding it.
+Since the campground is still fairly new, I imagine that over time the campground will feel even more lush and private.

 The Suites are positioned fairly close together, but the way the Airstream is positioned, the outdoor area still offers a lot of privacy.
 You will certainly hear noise from campsites around you, but quiet hours start at 11 pm and if you visit mid-week, you will likely have even more privacy if peace and quiet is what you are seeking.